 Here are a few statistics that show the care our children must have.
-By establishing a National Children's Day in the United States, these concerns can be brought forefront: • Most nations of the world have a special day for children.
-(Listing of 93 countries) Source: en.wikipedia.org/wiki/Children's_Day
+By establishing a National Children's Day in the United States, these concerns can be brought forefront:

+• Most nations of the world have a special day for children.
+(Listing of over 90 countries) Source: en.wikipedia.org/wiki/Children's_Day

-• An analysis from the Kaiser Family Foundation, a research nonprofit, that relied on 2020 data compiled by the CDC found that firearms were the No. 1 cause of death for children and teens in the U.S. Those deaths included accidents, suicides, and homicides.
+•A number-one concern, an analysis from the Kaiser Family Foundation, a research nonprofit, that relied on 2020 data compiled by the CDC found that firearms were the No. 1 cause of death for children and teens in the U.S. Those deaths included accidents, suicides, and homicides.
 The analysis found that in 2020 alone, gun-related violence killed 4,357 children (ages 1-19 years old) in the U.S. By comparison, motor-vehicle deaths accounted for 4,112 deaths in that age range.